nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Getting more information on the commands ClinicConnect provide.

    * **Test case:** `help`
-   * **Expected:** A help window detailing a summary of the commands available and their functions is displayed.
+   * **Expected:** A help window detailing a summary of the commands available and their functions is displayed. <br>

 2. Getting more information on specific commands.

    * **Test case:** `help edit`
    * **Expected:** A help window showing more information about `edit` is displayed.
-This includes description, parameters, usage and example of the command.
+This includes description, parameters, usage and example of the command. <br>

 3. Entering wrong command keyword.